Stacking context example 3

 Description

-Let's take as an example a three-level hierarchical menu made from several positioned div elements.
+The example has a three-level hierarchical menu made from several positioned div elements.
 Second-level and third-level div elements appear when a user hovers or clicks on their parents.
 Usually this kind of menu is script-generated either client-side or server-side, so style rules are assigned with a class selector instead of the id selector.

 If the three menu levels partially overlap, then managing stacking could become a problem.

-The first-level menu is only relatively positioned, so no stacking context is created.
+The first-level menu is relatively positioned, creating a stacking context.

 The second-level menu is absolutely positioned inside the parent element.
 In order to put it above all first-level menus, the z-index property is used.
 The problem is that for each second-level menu, a stacking context is created and each third-level menu belongs to the context of its parent.